The Parsha in a Nutshell

 From the Thought of Rabbi Sacks

 - Judaism and Jews have always lived apart and walked a different path.
-Rabbi Sacks gives examples of both Torah values by which Jews have lived throughout the centuries, as well as individual Jewish contributions to society throughout history that have been contrary to the accepted wisdom of the time.
-These are examples of how the Jewish people have inherited this approach to life from Avraham – not to follow the masses or the fads and trends of the time, but rather to live our lives and build a society based on the eternal values of the Torah, even when they are at odds with what is popular and the accepted norms of society at that time.
+Rabbi Sacks gives examples of the Torah values by which Jews have lived throughout the centuries, as well as individual Jewish contributions to society throughout history that have been contrary to the accepted wisdom of the time.
+These are examples of how the Jewish people have inherited this approach to life from Avraham – not to follow the masses, or the fads and trends of the time, but rather to live our lives and build a society based on the eternal values of the Torah, even when they are at odds with what is popular and the accepted norms of society at that time.

 - Judaism’s values have often been at odds with the norms of society and this has never been truer than in this generation.
 The radical individualism and deep materialism of society today can be viewed as antithetical to many of Judaism core values.
 We need to have the courage to take tough positions, even if these are unpopular and difficult messages for society to hear.